Shaukat Hayat Khan: Later career

 After partition he left the Muslim League party amidst conflicts with Mian Mumtaz Daultana and briefly joined the Pakistan Azad Party along with Mian Iftikharuddin.
-Between the 1950s and 1970s, in his own words, he was 'an unlucky witness to the gradual destruction of the Quaid's (i.e. Jinnahs) Pakistan', at the hands of greedy and corrupt politicians and the Martial Law regimes.
+Between the 1950s and 1970s, in his own words, he was 'an unlucky witness to the gradual destruction of the Quaid's (i.e. Jinnahs) Pakistan', at the hands of greedy and corrupt politicians and the martial law regimes.

-Elected again from Attock in the 1970 general elections, he played a key role in the opposition negotiations with Zulfiqar Bhutto which led to the passage of Pakistan's first interim constitution.
+Elected again from Attock in the 1970 general elections, he played a key role in the opposition negotiations with Zulfikar Bhutto which led to the passage of Pakistan's first interim constitution.
 He was also one of the few Pakistani statesmen in 1970–71, who tried to negotiate amicably with the Awami League, to try to salvage former East Pakistan, which seceded and became Bangladesh soon afterwards.
 Disillusioned, Khan soon afterwards resigned permanently from political life.

-He died on 25 September 1998 and is survived by two sons and four daughters.
+He died in Islamabad on 25 September 1998 and is survived by two sons and four daughters.
 His son Sikander Hayat Junior has twice fought provincial elections from the PPP.

-Memoirs
+Authorship

-He wrote his memoirs entitled The Nation That Lost Its Soul: Memoirs of a Freedom Fighter (Lahore: Jang, 1995), its Urdu version being called Gumgashtah qaum : ek mujāhid-i āzādī kī yād dāshten̲.
+He wrote his memoirs entitled The Nation That Lost Its Soul: Memoirs of a Freedom Fighter (Lahore: Jang, 1995), its Urdu version being called Gumgashtah Qaum : Ek Mujāhid-i Āzādī Kī Yād Dāshten̲.